changeworld/azure-docs.ja-jp/articles/virtual-machines/virtual-machines-linux-quick-create-cli.md

 <properties
-   pageTitle="CLI を使用した Azure での Linux VM の作成 | Microsoft Azure" description="CLI を使用して Azure で Linux VM を作成します。" services="virtual-machines-linux" documentationCenter="" authors="vlivech"
+   pageTitle="Create a Linux VM on Azure by using the CLI | Microsoft Azure" description="Create a Linux VM on Azure by using the CLI." services="virtual-machines-linux" documentationCenter="" authors="vlivech"